monash-merc/docker-mytardis/README.md

 $ cd mytardis
 ```

-* rename the relevant env_template.MODULE file removing the "_template" from the name.
+* rename all the env_template.MODULE files by removing the "_template" from the name.
-* edit the env.MODULE files with the required settings.
+* edit the resulting env.MODULE files with the required settings.
-* template file that are not required, ensure the files are renamed and blank OR remove the relevant entry in the docker-compose.yml file.
+* template files that are not required: ensure the files are renamed and blank OR remove the relevant entry in the docker-compose.yml file.
 * edit Dockerfile and/or docker-compose.yml to your desired settings / alterations.